sciencehistory/scihist_digicoll/README.md

 ### Derivatives

 We have some rake tasks from [kithe] for managing derivatives.
-Most commonly useful:
+Most commonly useful, to bulk create all missing derivatives:

     ./bin/rake kithe:create_derivatives:lazy_defaults